pretix/pretix-docs/docs/topics/vouchers.md

  - "name", the name associated with the email address; this name will be used to fill the {name} placeholder in the "Subject" and "Message" fields above
  - "tag", which can be used to track additional information

-Enter the columns you wish to populate and use into the first line, separated by commas and **without** spaces or quotation marks.
+Enter the names of the columns you wish to populate and use into the first line, separated by commas and **without** spaces or quotation marks.
 Enter the contact data below, again with each email address getting its own line and additional data going into the same line, separated by commas.
 In the following example, Jordan would be sent 3, Morgan 1, and Jamie 10 voucher codes: